kukuu/AGILITY/design-thinking.md

 # Design thinking

-Design thinking is a non-linear, iterative process which seeks to understand users, challenge assumptions, redefine problems and create innovative solutions to prototype and test.
+Design thinking is a non-linear, iterative process which seeks to understand users, challenge assumptions, re-define problems and create innovative solutions to prototype and test.

 A design mindset is not problem-focused, it's solution focused and action oriented towards creating a preferred future.

 DT has a human-centered core.
-It encourages organizations to focus on the people they're creating fo, which leads to better products, services, and internal processes.
+It encourages organizations to focus on the people they're creating for, which leads to better products, services, and internal processes.
 It turns creativity and data into growth.

 ## Process of Design Thinking